gauravratnakar256/flame/README.md

 sudo ./build-image.sh
 ```

-To check the flame image built, run `docker images`.
+To check the flame image built, run `sudo docker images`.
 An output is similar to:

 ```
 REPOSITORY        TAG       IMAGE ID       CREATED        SIZE